sharadcodes/sharadcodes.github.io/_posts/2019-11-13-what-is-golang-and-how-to-install-it.md

 2. Medium: Their Neo4j database is having services written in Go for managing.

-3. Uber: The rides you book are being managed by service written in Go
+3. Uber: The rides you book are being managed by services written in Go

-And many more giants like BBC, Docker etc.
+And many more giants like BBC, Docker etc use GO as their go to language.

 Hugo is a popular static site generator written in go.